 Delta’s fantastic new Delta One suites are one of the best ways to fly.
-You get your own private suite with a closed door, a spacious seat that reclines into a bed, great amenities and stellar food.
+You get your own private suite with a closed door, a spacious seat that reclines into a bed, good amenities and great food.

 But whether you’re using Delta SkyMiles or paying cash, it isn’t cheap.
 Most days, expect to fork over nearly 300,000 SkyMiles or $9,000 or more.
 There’s a better way.

-We’ll show you how you can fly in style by paying just $5.60 in government taxes and fees.
+We’ll show you how you can fly in style by using a fraction of those miles and just $5.60 in government taxes and fees.

 Use Virgin Atlantic Flying Club Instead